-Are you still busy with your Team LeGrand foundation, too?
+Are you still busy with your foundation too?

 Yes, very much.
-We're working on another walk this year, a 5k run.
+The Team LeGrand foundation is working on another walk this year, a 5k run.
 It’s called ‘A Walk to Believe.’
 Last year was our 10th year doing it.

 Last year we raised the most money we ever have.
 We were able to get participants from all 50 states, two US territories, and 10 countries, which was absolutely amazing.
 We raised $109,000, so I'm so excited to be able to have a Walk to Believe this year again, and if we can’t do it in person, we’ll do it virtually again.